isagar678/Log-hit/README.md

-🐚 Terminal History Runner - VS Code Extension
+🐚 Log-N-Hit - VS Code Extension
 ==========================================

 Quickly access and re-run your terminal commands directly from VS Code!This extension fetches and displays your recent commands, including **session-based commands** that haven't yet been written to the history file.